World Solar Challenge with Sunswift Racing from UNSW

 What solar is designed to do is.
 Basically, it extends the range that we get.
 So when we are doing the World Solar Challenge Race, we’ll be figuring out when the solar panels are gonna be giving us that extra juice, and then we can push the car further to kind of get quicker between those checkpoints.

-We can meet each one faster and we can conserve battery power at the same time because the solar’s doing more of the work at that point.
+We can meet each other faster and we can conserve battery power at the same time because the solar’s doing more of the work at that point.

 Anna Matthews being interviewed by Markus Lambert

-There as not a question that Anna Matthews, student engineer from The UNSW photovoltaic department could not answer
+There is not a question that Anna Matthews, a student engineer from The UNSW photovoltaic department could not answer

 Markus Lambert: At UNSW, you got that photovoltaic department that has invented a couple of world records in solar too.